 - Panic disorder: Panic disorder is a frequent occurrence of unexpected panic attacks.
 A person with this disorder is in constant fear of the next panic attack and typically does everything in their power to avoid having another one.

 - Agoraphobia: Agoraphobia is a fear of being outside their safe zone (such as being outside) or being in large crowds where they may be unable to get out.
-A person suffering from this disorder lives in perpetual fear of being trapped.
+A person with this disorder lives in perpetual fear of being trapped.

 - Specific phobia: Specific phobia involves having intense fear toward certain situations (e.g. flying) or things (e.g. spiders).

 These are just some of the many anxiety disorders that are plaguing millions of people.
-If you have anxiety symptoms, or if you suspect that you have a specific anxiety disorder, there is no reason to continue to suffer—it’s best that you seek help.
+If you have anxiety symptoms, or if you suspect that you have a specific anxiety disorder, we encourage you to seek help.

 Common Causes of Anxiety Disorders